Is this topic for you?

-When you are diagnosed with colorectal cancer, your doctor may order other tests to find out whether the cancer has spread.
+When you are diagnosed with colorectal cancer, your doctor may order other tests to find out if the cancer has spread.
 These tests include:

-- A CT scan to see if the cancer has spread to your liver, lungs, or abdomen.
+- A CT scan to see if the cancer has spread to your liver, lungs, or belly.

 - A chest X-ray to see if the cancer has spread to your lungs.

-- An MRI or PET scan to see if the cancer has spread into your chest or organs in the abdomen or pelvis.
+- An MRI or PET scan to see if the cancer has spread into your chest or organs in the belly or pelvis.

-- An ultrasound to find the cause of belly pain or increased belly girth or to see if the cancer has spread to your liver.
+- An ultrasound to find the cause of belly pain or increased belly girth.
+It can also see if the cancer has spread to your liver.
 An endoscopic ultrasound is used to see how far rectal cancer may have spread.

 - A blood chemistry panel to see if the cancer has spread to your liver and bones.